A consistent approach to financing, with good access to debt markets, provides flexibility and capacity to deliver our strategy.

 Interest Rate Exposure

 We manage our interest rate profile separately from our debt, considering the sensitivity of underlying earnings to movements in market rates of interest primarily over a five-year period.
 As debt finance is raised at both fixed and variable rates, derivatives (including interest rate swaps and caps) are used to achieve the desired hedging profile across proportionally consolidated net debt.
-As at 31 March 2024, the interest rate on our debt is fully hedged for the year ending 31 March 2025.
-On average over the next five years we have interest rate hedging on 86% of our debt, with a decreasing profile over that period.
+As at 31 March 2025, the interest rate on our debt is 97% hedged for the year ending 31 March 2026.
+On average over the next five years we have interest rate hedging on 77% of our debt, with a decreasing profile over that period.
 Accordingly, we have a higher degree of protection on interest costs in the short to medium term.
 The hedging required and use of derivatives is regularly reviewed and managed by a Derivatives Committee.
 The interest rate management of joint ventures is considered separately by each entity’s board, taking into account appropriate factors for its business.

 Counterparties